 elephant

-You knew that elephants were mammals, right?
-Did you know that elephants have two breasts like humans, not udders like cows, or rows of teats like dogs?
-These glands are located in the elephant's chest, between its front legs.
-Elephant calves (and mothers) nurse while standing, not lying down.
+Did you know that elephants have two breasts similar to humans, rather than udders like cows or multiple rows of teats like dogs?
+These mammary glands are located high in the elephant's chest, tucked securely between the two front legs.

 Fun Facts from an Elephant Nursery